chainstack/docs/docs/tutorials/bsc/bep-1155-contract-with-truffle-and-openzeppelin.md

 In this tutorial, you will:

 * Create a BEP-1155 contract that has a supply of fungible tokens and one non-fungible token.
-* Deploy the contract on the Binance Smart Chain testnet through a node deployed with Chainstack.
+* Deploy the contract on the BNB Smart Chain testnet through a node deployed with Chainstack.
 * Interact with the deployed contract.

 ## Prerequisites

-* <a href="https://console.chainstack.com/" target="_blank">Chainstack account</a> to deploy a Binance Smart Chain node.
+* <a href="https://console.chainstack.com/" target="_blank">Chainstack account</a> to deploy a BNB Smart Chain node.
 * [Truffle Suite](https://www.trufflesuite.com/) to create and deploy contracts.
 * [OpenZeppelin Contracts](https://docs.openzeppelin.com/contracts) to use the audited [ERC-1155 libraries](https://docs.openzeppelin.com/contracts/erc1155) to create your BEP-1155 contract.

 ## Overview

-To get from zero to a deployed BEP-1155 contract on the Binance Smart Chain testnet, do the following:
+To get from zero to a deployed BEP-1155 contract on the BNB Smart Chain testnet, do the following:

 1. With Chainstack, create a [public chain project](/glossary/public-chain-project).
-1. With Chainstack, join the Binance Smart Chain testnet.
+1. With Chainstack, join the BNB Smart Chain testnet.
-1. With Chainstack, access your Binance Smart Chain node credentials.
+1. With Chainstack, access your BNB Smart Chain node credentials.
 1. With OpenZeppelin, create a BEP-1155 contract.
-1. With Truffle, compile and deploy the contract through your Binance Smart Chain node.
+1. With Truffle, compile and deploy the contract through your BNB Smart Chain node.

 ## Step-by-step